Durie Hill School: Inspiring Learning in the Scenic Beauty of Whanganui

 Facilities and Educational Resources

-With a commitment to educational innovation, Durie Hill School ensures you have access to the tools and environments essential for holistic development and lifelong learning.
+With a commitment to innovation, the school ensures access to environments essential for holistic development and lifelong learning.

 Special Programs and Initiatives